binzume/gocal/README.md

-# Calender for Golang
+# Calendar for Golang

-Output HTML and Markdown calender.
+Output HTML and Markdown calendar.

 ## Usage